leo-arch/clifm-bash/README.md

     only those elements.
 - paste: copy selected elements into the current folder.
 - move: move selected elements into the current folder.
+- clear: clear the screen.
+- color [on off]: toggle colored output on/off.
+- hidden [on off]: toggle hidden files on/off.
+- col,columns [on off]: toggle columns on/off.
 - x, term: open a new terminal (xterm by default) in the current path and in a different window.
 - v, ver, version: show CliFM version.
 - q, quit, exit: quit CliFM.
+- Config file: $HOME/.config/clifm/clifmrc\n